 The extra-thickness of this bread isn't the only reason to avoid it.
 Along with many of the Sunbeam breads, it's made with a plethora of nasty additives, including soybean oil, mono- and diglycerides, ethoxylated mono- and diglycerides, calcium peroxide, and DATEM.
 They also use an ingredient called azodicarbonamide—you might know it as the "yoga mat" additive from the Subway bread debacle.
 This plastic dough conditioner is used to make bread dough fluffier so it can hold more gas (and thus become thicker without the extra calories).
 The Environmental Working Group (EWG) notes that because there are so few studies on its potential health risks (which include asthma, allergies, and cancer), azodicarbonamide should be removed from the food supply.
 We recommend you remove this bread from yours.

 Sara Lee Delightful 100% Whole Wheat Bread Made with Honey

-Don’t be fooled by “light” options.
-Like this choice from Sara Lee, “Light” breads are often made with low-calorie fiber fillers (like wood-pulp-derived cellulose fiber) and artificial sweeteners that can damage gut health and throw off your brain’s sugar calibration.
-Instead, we recommend sticking with a whole grain “thin-sliced” loaf.
-And don’t forget to look at the serving size: Some breads come in smaller loafs, where two slices are equal to 56 grams, whereas a single slice in a different loaf is the same weight.
+Don't be fooled by "light" options.
+Like this choice from Sara Lee, "Light" breads are often made with low-calorie fiber fillers (like wood-pulp-derived cellulose fiber) and artificial sweeteners that can damage gut health and throw off your brain's sugar calibration.
+Instead, we recommend sticking with a whole grain "thin-sliced" loaf.
+And don't forget to look at the serving size: Some bread brands come in smaller loaves, where two slices are equal to 56 grams, whereas a single slice in a different loaf is the same weight.

 Arnold Whole Grains: Double Fiber